ECE3SAT/ece3sat.github.io/content/Blog/2018-02-01-design-the-best-architecture-ever.md

 ## What's an architecture ?

 A system can be considered as a group of subsystems with their own functionalities and goals.
-The architecture is the general structure distribution of sub-modules on board and the definition of their relations.
+The architecture is both the general structure distribution of sub-modules on board, and the definition of their relations.

 We previously presented our 5 modules ADCS, TCS, OBC, EDT and EPS.
-Our architecture has to create subsystems in terms of hardware, communication and energy while respecting spatial requirements and being the most failure-tolerant.
+Our architecture has to create subsystems in terms of hardware, communication and energy, while respecting spatial requirements and being the most failure-tolerant.

 ----------